DGriffin91/bevy_mod_mipmap_generator/README.md

 Bevy supports a [variety of compressed image formats](https://docs.rs/bevy/latest/bevy/render/texture/enum.ImageFormat.html) that can also contain mipmaps.
 This plugin is intended for situations where the use of those formats is impractical (mostly prototyping/testing).
 With this plugin, mipmap generation happens slowly on the cpu.

+Instead of using this plugin, consider using the new [CompressedImageSaver](https://bevyengine.org/news/bevy-0-12/#compressedimagesaver).

-For generating compressed textures ahead of time check out:
+For generating compressed textures ahead of time also check out:
 - [klafsa](https://github.com/superdump/klafsa)
 - [kram](https://github.com/alecazam/kram)
 - [toktx](https://github.khronos.org/KTX-Software/ktxtools/toktx.html)